 - Neuroimaging – As needed, our neurologist will order images of your brain to look for structural and metabolic changes

-A complete evaluation, from start to finish, takes from 4-6+ weeks to complete.
+A complete evaluation from start to finish takes 4 to 6+ weeks to complete.
 Depending on the tests required for the evaluation, the time from the first appointment to the family conference may be slightly longer or shorter.
 The amount of time required to complete each component of the evaluation is:

 - Clinical interview – 1 hour, generally completed with the family member during the patient’s neuropsychological assessment.

 - Neuropsychological assessment – 2 to 2.5 hours